Cho Jeong-sik: Political career

 Negotiation and coordination have been recognized, but there is an assessment that something on its own is a bit disappointing.
 However, in the case of lawmakers who have a lot of players, but are not very noticeable, the majority of lawmakers are faithful to the management of their constituencies, which is why they are supported by residents.
 It can be seen from the fact that about 50 out of 300 lawmakers are on the big news.
 He, however, may also be conscious, but he is said to be aiming for the post of chairman of the standing committee in the 20th National And he became the chairman of the Land, Infrastructure and Transport Committee in the first half of the 20th National Assembly, as he had hoped.
 A series of favorable reviews have been made that his undergraduate major is architecture and the Land, Infrastructure and Transport Committee, which serves as the chairman of the standing committee, is closely related to his major, making a good choice.
 It's the prime standing committee that everyone is looking for.
 This is because if the SOC (Social Overhead Capital) is elected and belongs to the Land, Infrastructure and Transport Committee, it will be easier to implement its pledges through budget allocation using its standing member status, which will be advantageous for the next election.
 In addition, the so-called chairman, secretary or standing committee chairman can exert influence with a simple instruction.

-On November 15, 2017, the Framework Act on Sustainable Infrastructure Management was proposed as a representative, and the above bill was revised and implemented on January 1, 2020.
+On November 15, 2017, the Framework Act on Sustainable Infrastructure Management was proposed, and the bill was revised and implemented on January 1, 2020.

 On January 21, 2019, he was appointed chief policymaker of the main opposition Minjoo Party of Korea.

 On July 11, regarding Japan's economic retaliation, he responded to remarks made at a forum of the Korea Economic Research Institute under the Federation of Korean Industries that "the cause of political and diplomatic failures" and "the show-off response," calling them "ridiculous remarks" and "regretful for disparaging the government's efforts and passing the buck to the Korean government at a Korean government."

-In the 21st general elections, he was registered as a preliminary candidate, and won the fifth term with 69,720 votes and 67.0 percent of the votes.
-It is the highest number of votes among the elected candidates in the Seoul metropolitan area.
+In the 21st general elections, he was registered as a preliminary candidate, and won the fifth term with 69,720 votes and 67.0 percent of the votes, being the highest number of votes among the elected candidates in the Seoul metropolitan area.

 In the 21st National Assembly, he is said to be interested in floor leader rather than vice speaker of the National Assembly.

+22nd National Assembly

+Cho was re-elected in the 22nd National Assembly election in 2024.
+Belonging to the Lee Jae Myung faction of the Democratic Party, President Lee Jae Myung appointed Cho as Special Advisor for Political Affairs to the President in December 2025, serving until May 2026, to run for the position of Speaker of the National Assembly.